johannesh2/address-book-vaadin-15/README.md

-# A small example project with Vaadin 15 and TypeScript
+# A naive example project with Vaadin 15 and TypeScript

 ## Custom project from start.vaadin.com